josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 When I finally open my eyes, the dead body is only a dot in a distance.
 I am starting to doubt what I saw.
 My hands are still shaking.

 I watch the e-drives indicator and hit jump as soon as it's ready.
-Let's et hell out of here.
+Let's get the hell out of here.

 <aside>
 Keep under radar +shadow [3+3=6 vs 1 | 5] strong hit